 Limitations of Glassflake Coatings

-- Temperatures & pressure-dependent – suitable only up to 10 bar pressure & for non-flowing or less velocity fluids.
+- Temperatures & pressure-dependent – suitable only for up to 10 bar pressure & for non-flowing or less velocity fluids.

 - Not suitable for abrasive fluids/slurries